apcamargo/magpurify2/website/docs/usage.md

 ## The `coverage` module

 ::: tip How to generate the BAM files
 BAM files store read alignment information to the target metagenome (or MAG) and used by MAGpurify2 to estimate the coverage of each contig.
-To generate the BAM inputs to MAGpurify2 you should first map your reads to the complete metagenome using a proper tool (such as [Bowtie 2](https://github.com/BenLangmead/bowtie2), [minimap2](https://github.com/lh3/minimap2) or [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2)) and then convert and sort the output using [samtools](https://github.com/samtools/samtools).
+To generate the BAM inputs to MAGpurify2 you should first map your reads to the complete metagenome using a proper tool (such as [Bowtie 2](https://github.com/BenLangmead/bowtie2), [minimap2](https://github.com/lh3/minimap2) or [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2)) and then sort the output using [samtools](https://github.com/samtools/samtools).
 For example:

 ```bash
 # Create a Bowtie 2 index for your metagenome inside the 'bt2' directory: